AjayAntoIsDev/OceanID/README.md

 ## Backend
 - [] Build a simple script for the clients(RTL-SDR) to connect to the server
-- [] Find a way to send simulated ASI data to the server
+- [] Find a way to send simulated AIS data to the server
 - [] Make a DB for the server
-- [] Receive Decode the ASI data
+- [] Receive Decode the AIS data
 - [] Find more info on the ship and save it in the server
 - [] Make a endpoint to send the data to the frontend
 - [] Use websockets